Frequently Asked Questions for OUIM Clients

 You can connect wherever you have a connection to the Internet; viz., the service works on campus and off campus.

-The Helpdesk supports Spark, Pidgin, and Adium.
-Additional information on connecting and logging is contained in the “Instructions for XMPP Clients” document at http://www.oakland.edu/?id=13849&sid=70.
+The Helpdesk supports the Spark, Pidgin, Adium, and Swift IM clients.
+Additional information on connecting and logging is contained in the “Instructions for OUIM Clients” document at Instructions_For_OUIM_Clients.

 No, it does not log, copy, or archive any conversations.
 XMPP clients can locally log conversations.
 Note that any logs, records, and archives are subject to the Freedom of Information Act (FOIA), warrant, subpoena, and other legal requests.
-Logging is a setting of the XMPP client and a preference of the customer.
-Additional information on connecting and logging is contained in the “Instructions for XMPP Clients” document at http://www.oakland.edu/?id=13849&sid=70.
+Logging is a setting of the XMPP client where supported and a preference of the customer.
+Additional information on connecting and logging is contained in the “Instructions for OUIM Clients” document at Instructions_For_OUIM_Clients.

-No, it does not cache offline messages and it bounces the messages to the sender.
+No, the service does not cache offline messages; it bounces the messages back to the sender.

 No, it supports hidden groups.
 Furthermore, XMPP clients often hide disconnected and inactive XMPP clients per the settings of the customer.

-The administrator is a flag for the leader of a group that is intended to be utilized for a role-based administration system, which will be implemented in a future version of the OUIM service.
+The administrator role of a group is intended to be utilized for a role-based administration system, which will be implemented in a future version of the OUIM service.
+Currently, the person(s) in this role controls the visibility of the group they administrate to other groups and can add people to the group via a UTS ticket.